A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

-To define the map $S$, let us examine the different cases of how circles can enter or exit the flipping disk in $\Gamma_\alpha$.
-This analysis is similar to the proof of Lemma~\ref{lemma:k_alpha_is_k_alpha_prime-cut-edge-set-case}, but now takes into account how the arcs are interacting with immersed circles inside the flipping disk. \\
+To define the map $S:C^{i,j}(\Gamma) \ra C^{i,j}(\tilde{\Gamma})$, we examine the different cases of how circles in $\Gamma_\alpha$ can enter or exit the flipping disk.
+This analysis is similar to the proof of Proposition~\ref{lemma:k_alpha_is_k_alpha_prime-cut-edge-set-case}, but now takes into account how the arcs are interacting at the smoothing sites with immersed circles inside the flipping disk.